-In that case, AR.NET is an essential choice.
+In that case, AR.NET is the clear choice.
 However, if you build a web application that offers reporting features, both AR.NET and ARJS could be suitable for that purpose.
-This article compares these two products by multiple factors that should be considered to decide which product to use.
+This article compares these two products by multiple factors that should be considered when deciding which product to use.

 Architecture

 AR.NET is written on C# and runs against .NET runtime.
 Reports are initialized, processed, and exported on the server-side of a web application.
-Thus, AR.NET can only be used within a .NET web application.
+While the frontend web designer and web viewer components are fully JavaScript-based and platform-agnostic, AR.NET can only be used within a web application if it can interface with a .NET backend service.
 Here is a simple sequence diagram of a typical AR.NET based application

-AR.JS is written in typescript, compiled to JavaScript, and runs on the client-side of a web application in the browser.
-Thus, ARJS is a back-end-agnostic and can be used with a wide variety of back-end solutions - node.js, PHP, etc. The sequence diagram:
+ARJS is written in TypeScript, compiled to JavaScript, and runs on the client-side of a web application in the browser.
+Thus, ARJS is back-end-agnostic and can be used with a wide variety of back-end solutions - node.js, PHP, etc. The sequence diagram:

 Both products include the report designer that lets developers build report templates.
-AR.NET offers the Visual Studio-integrated report designer that you can use to add and modify reports within your .NET web application's structure.
+AR.NET offers the Visual Studio-integrated report designer that you can use to add and modify reports within your .NET web application's structure, while ARJS offers a Visual Studio Code plugin that you can add to your IDE to build and save reports.

 Also, AR.NET offers the standalone designer application for Windows that you can utilize to create, modify, and save report templates as external files.
 It could be practical if you use the IDE other than Visual Studio, for example, Visual Studio Code.
 ARJS provides a cross-platform standalone designer application that you can run on Windows, Mac OS, and Linux operating systems.